geometalab/MSE-Database-Seminar-Cloud-Databases/README.md

 ### Query the data
 To query the data there is the spanner_queries.py.
-The syntax is ready for Google Cloud Spanner.
-In the queries folder there is an other example of the queries prepared for PostgreSQL.
+It provides an example of how to query Cloud Spanner from a python script and two example queries.
 The usage is listed below:
 ```
 $ python spanner_queries.py --help